 BridgeValley Community and Technical College refunds are processed through the Financial Affairs Office.
-BankMobile issues our refunds either by directly depositing funds into a student's specified account or into a BankMobile Vibe account the student creates.
+BankMobile issues our refunds to a student’s selected refund preference.
+For more information about BankMobile, visit this link: https://bankmobiledisbursements.com/refundchoices/.
 Refund requests should be addressed to the Financial Affairs Office.
 The college computes charges on a semester basis.
 Consequently, if the college receives monies from a one-time scholarship or alternative loan source, such funds will be applied in full in the semester in which they are received.
 This may create a credit balance for one semester and not the next.
 Students are responsible for notifying BridgeValley's Office of the Registrar of any address change.
 Textbook charges occur at the time the book(s) ships.
 Any textbooks shipped after the refund process has begun will result in a balance due to the college.
 It is the student's responsiblity to promptly pay any outstanding charges due to the college or a hold will be placed on their account.

 Refund Policy for Students Who Withdraw